 1) NPS (Measures your account propensity).
 This metric can be measured and used in different areas of your organization, such as support, service team, product team, and the customer service team.
 This metric not only measures the sentiments of your customers throughout their customer’s journey but the likelihood of attracting new customers, and potentially, becoming an advocate.

 2) Gross retention, net retention, and churn.

 a) Churn represents the number of customers or $ amount of business you lose every year.
 CSMs’ job is to avoid or reduce it by deploying use cases and aligning metrics related to customer’s [business] needs and goals.

 b) Gross retention score.
-The metric tells how much business you have left at the end of the year from the business you had on the first day of the year and it excludes upsells.
-So let’s say you had $1m under management, out of which $100k of business churned.
+The metric tells how much business you have left at the end of the year from the business you had on the first day of the year, and it excludes upsells.
+Let’s say you had $1m under management, out of which $100k of business churned.
 Your gross retention rate would be 90%.

 c) Net retention score is similar to gross retention rate, but it considers upsells on the existing customer base.
-So to use previous example, we started with $1m under management, $100k churned, but we generated $200k of upsells on the rest of the customer base.
-This means we ended up with $1.1m of business on the last day of the year, which makes it a 110% net retention.
+We started with $1m under management to use the previous example, $100k churned, but we generated $200k of upsells on the rest of the customer base.
+It means we ended up with $1.1m of business on the last day of the year, making it a 110% net retention.

 3) Portfolio planning.
 This refers to certain areas of business or accounts that require immediate attention.
 It can be as simple as increasing the renewal rate and allocating resources for high-value accounts or customers.

-The key takeaway: Many organisations focus all of their CS effort measuring Customer Satisfaction.
-That is an important, albeit not an all encompassing metric.
-Customer value is key and that is what keeps customers engaged and loyal.
-This needs to be delivered both during scaled engagements (self-serve, website, email campaigns, customer marketing), as well as during high touch.
+The key takeaway: Many organizations focus all of their CS effort on measuring Customer Satisfaction.
+That is an important, albeit not an all-encompassing metric.
+Customer value is key, and that is what keeps customers engaged and loyal.
+This needs to be delivered during scaled engagements (self-serve, website, email campaigns, customer marketing), and high touch.